113th Air Support Operations Squadron: Air support operations

 In 2005, the Base Realignment and Closure commission mandated the end of the flying era for the 181st.
 On 8 September 2007, the 181st Fighter Wing flew their last training mission out of Hulman Field International Airport.
 The Block 30 F-16 aircraft were reassigned to the 177th Fighter Wing, New Jersey Air National Guard at Atlantic City Air National Guard Base in September 2007.

-A realignment was directed with two new Air Force missions: a Distributive Ground Station (DGS) and an Air Support Operations Squadron (ASOS).
+A realignment was directed with two new Air Force missions: a Distributive Ground Station (DGS) and an Air Support Operations Squadron.
 On 3 May 2008 the 181st Fighter Wing was redesignated as the 181st Intelligence Wing.

 The DGS is an intelligence based mission, monitoring near real time video feed from Predators, Global Hawks and other unmanned aerial vehicles hovering the skies over any military area of operation.
 The servicemembers will process, exploit, and disseminate the video feed, providing actionable intelligence to the ground commanders and war-fighting forces.

-The ASOS will bring unity to joint forces fighting in the Global War on Terrorism.
+The ASOS will bring unity to joint forces fighting in the global war on terrorism.
 Their mission is to advise the ground commanders on the best way to utilize U.S. and NATO assets for close air support.